All Episodes

 peter navarro

-He went out there and Socratically, I mean, I when I taught in the classroom, I was a big fan of the Socratic method.
+He went out there and Socratically, I mean, when I taught in the classroom, I was a big fan of the Socratic method.

-You let you can't tell people things.
+You can't. tell people things.

 You've got to have them come to their own conclusions.